Koredotcom/docs/docs/xo/searchai/content-sources/connectors/dropbox.md

   </tr>
 </table>

+## Authorization Support

+Search AI supports **OAuth 2.0 Authorization Code Grant Type** mechanism for Dropbox.
 To configure the Dropbox Connector:

 * Configure an application in your Dropbox account with appropriate permissions.
-* Configure the Dropbox connector in the SearchAssist application.
+* Configure the Dropbox connector in the Search AI application.

 ## Step 1: Configure an application in the Dropbox Account